 - Safety Metrics – Days lost & incident rate per hours worked

-We must continue to invest and grow our facility by completing projects such as Great Hall and Gate Expansion, continuing improvements to Pena Boulevard and exploring options for a 7th and even 8th runway.
-We will continue to focus on projects in our Capital Improvement Plan to ensure we can build a facility that can accommodate 100 million annual passengers.
+We must continue to invest and grow our facility by completing key projects such as Great Hall and others, continuing improvements to Peña Boulevard and exploring options for a 7th and even 8th runway.
+We will continue to focus on projects in our Capital Improvement Plan to ensure we can build a facility to accommodate 100 million annual passengers.

 1. Completing Major Infrastructure Projects